 In January 2003, the Financial Accounting Standards Board (FASB) issued FASB Interpretation No. (FIN) 46 "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51" (FIN 46).
 FIN 46 requires certain variable interest entities to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 On December 24, 2003, the FASB issued a revision to FIN 46 (FIN 46-R).
-For special-purpose entities (SPE's) created before February 1, 2003.
-The Company applied the provisions of FIN 46 or FIN 46-R as of December 31, 2003.
+For special-purpose entities created before February 1, 2003, the Company applied the provisions of FIN 46 or FIN 46-R as of December 31, 2003.
 The revised FIN 46-R is effective for all other entities for financial periods ending after March 15, 2004.
-As discussed in Note 6(a), the Company has a subsidiary trust that has Mandatorily Redeemable Preferred Securities outstanding.
+The Company has a subsidiary trust that has Mandatorily Redeemable Preferred Securities outstanding.
 The trust was determined to be a variable interest entity under FIN 46-R and the Company also determined that it is not the primary beneficiary of the trust.
 As of December 31, 2003, the Company deconsolidated the trust and instead reports its junior subordinated debentures due to the trust as long-term debt.

-On December 23, 2003, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 132 (Revised 2003), "Employer's Disclosures about Pensions and Other Postretirement Benefits" (SFAS No. 132(R)) which increases the existing disclosure requirements by requiring more details about pension plan assets, benefit obligations, cash flows, benefit costs and related information.
+On December 23, 2003, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 132 (Revised 2003), "Employer's Disclosures about Pensions and Other Postretirement Benefits" (SFAS No. 132(R)), which increases the existing disclosure requirements by requiring more details about pension plan assets, benefit obligations, cash flows, benefit costs and related information.
 Companies are required to segregate plan assets by category, such as debt, equity and real estate, and to provide certain expected rates of return and other informational disclosures.
 SFAS No. 132(R) also requires companies to disclose various elements of pension and postretirement benefit costs in interim-period financial statements for quarters beginning after December 15, 2003.
 The Company has adopted the disclosure requirements of SFAS No. 132(R) in Note 11 to these Interim Financial Statements.

 On May 19, 2004, the FASB issued a FASB Staff Position (FSP) addressing the appropriate accounting and disclosure requirements for companies that sponsor a postretirement health care plan that provides prescription drug benefits.
 The new guidance from the FASB was deemed necessary as a result of the 2003 Medicare prescription law, which includes a federal subsidy for qualifying companies.
-FSP FAS 106-2, "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (FAS 106-2)," requires that the effects of the federal subsidy be considered an actuarial gain and treated like similar gains and losses and requires certain disclosures for employers that sponsor postretirement heath care plans that provide prescription drug benefits.
+FSP FAS 106-2, "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003 (FAS 106-2)," requires that the effects of the federal subsidy be considered an actuarial gain and treated like similar gains and losses and requires certain disclosures for employers that sponsor postretirement health care plans that provide prescription drug benefits.
 The FASB's related existing guidance, FSP FAS 106-1, "Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003," will be superseded upon the effective date of FAS 106-2.
-The effective date of the new FSP is the first interim or annual period beginning after June 15, 2004, except for certain nonpublic entities which have until fiscal years beginning after December 15, 2004.
-The Company does not expect the adoption of FAS 106-2 to have a material effect on its results of operations or financial condition.
+The effective date of the new FSP is the first interim or annual period beginning after June 15, 2004.
+The Company adopted FAS 106-2 prospectively in July 2004 with no material effect on its results of operations or financial condition.